oznogon/gattaibushido-public/rules/03_basic_play.md

 ##### Summon Robo (Assist, Pilots)

 Call forth your personal Robo to join the Battle!
-This activates your Robo's Summon Effect and makes its Rider Bonus and Attack! powers available to you.
+You must spend 1 point from your Pit Crew Resource to use this action.
+This activates your Robo's Summon Effect and makes its Rider Bonus available to you.
 If your Robo is already present in the battle, you cannot re-summon it with this action.

 ##### Use Gear (Assist; Pilots)